Salesforce vs Pipedrive for Sales Teams 2026: A No-BS Comparison

 Is Salesforce worth the extra cost over Pipedrive?

-Does Pipedrive have AI features in 2026?
+Does Pipedrive have AI in 2026?

-Which CRM has better email integration?
+Which CRM handles email integration better?